matzTada/TypeShooting/README.md

 alt="movie on youtube" width=40% border="10" /></a>
 [Type shooting on youtube](https://www.youtube.com/watch?v=-AFYTWe-Fbs)

-The prototype progranm for "SD exercise" in 3rd semester of System Design Engineering by Professor Yakoh.
+The prototype progranm for "SD exercise" in 3rd semester of System Design Engineering by Prof. Yakoh.
 OpenGL is handled with glut.
 Developed in Visual Studio 2013.